 The kind of dancing that we enjoy is not hard.
-It’s based upon today’s style of square dancing in which the only “step” is to walk!
-It can be the perfect thing for those kids who don’t take interest in traditional sports activities.
+It’s based upon today’s style of square dancing in which the only “step” is to walk.
+It can be the perfect thing for those kids who aren’t interested in traditional sports activities.

 90 minutes of instruction.

-We’re interested in establishing a dance session just for teens and, if there’s enough interest, will consider extending the same Tuesday evening to include a session to follow the pre-teens.
+We’re interested in establishing a dance session just for teens and, if there’s enough interest, will consider a session to include them.